Total Stock Return Calculator

 This can be extremely confusing when you decide to invest your money, especially if it is your first time doing it.
 Investing in your 20s can be scary but also rewarding.
 You have a lot more room for making mistakes as the size of your mistakes will be small and with a long earning potential ahead of you, next to negligible in the long term.

 We at fairvalue-calcuator.com can make things simple for you.
 Our detailed database of thousands of stocks across the world serves as a rich repository of information on any company you wish to explore.
-We not only give you all the financial information on these stocks that you need but also provide the optimum price at which they must be bought to minimize risk and maximise return.
+We not only give you all the financial information on these stocks that you need but also provide the optimum price at which they must be bought to minimize risk and maximize return.

 Our Premium Tools come with a portfolio constructor using my very own proprietary methods that will build a fair value portfolio for you intending to maximize your returns while keeping your risks in control.
 I, Peter Klein will be invested in the same portfolio as you and will be a friend and companion on this investing journey that you undertake with us.